THE DEPARTMENT FOR ENERGY & CLIMATE CHANGE.

 1 April 2016

-ALL domestic tenants have the right to request energy efficiency improvements to their properties.
-This applies to domestic properties let under longer term assured and regulated tenancies.
-Landlords will be unable to refuse consent to a tenants request to make energy efficiency improvements in accordance with MEES.
+All domestic tenants have the right to request energy efficiency improvements to their properties.
+This protection covers properties let under longer term assured and regulated tenancies.
+Under the rules that follow the Minimum Energy Efficiency Standards, landlords should not refuse a tenant’s reasonable request to carry out energy efficiency improvements that are appropriate for the property and feasible in practice.
+Refusals should not be arbitrary or unfounded and landlords are expected to engage constructively with the tenant to explore suitable options.

 1 April 2018